Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns 'everything an agent needs to add and correctly use one appCN component,' including docs, source files, dependencies, and install command.
-It distinguishes from siblings like list_components and search_components by focusing on a single component's full details.
+The description clearly defines what the tool does: it provides everything needed to add and correctly use one appCN component, including docs, source files, dependencies, and install command.
+This distinguishes it from sibling tools like list_components and search_components.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.